List of Bleach characters: Kūkaku Shiba

 Kūkaku Shiba (志波 空鶴, Shiba Kūkaku) is a fireworks expert, the younger sister of Kaien and the older sister of Ganju.
 She lives with her family in themed houses (which she changes in design and location regularly) on the outskirts of Soul Society.
 For some unknown reason, Kūkaku is missing her right arm which in the anime is replaced with a prosthetic.
 Kūkaku is the head of the Shiba family after Kaien died.
 Because they knew only that Kaien was killed by a Soul Reaper, both Kūkaku and Ganju are distrustful of Soul Reapers when first introduced.
 After Kaien's killer Rukia Kuchiki explains how he died and apologizes, the Shibas make amends.
 Kūkaku seems to have some kind of relationship with the Urahara Shop, knowing Yoruichi Shihōin and claiming to have worked with Kisuke Urahara in the past.
 She can perform high level kidō spells, and carries a kodachi tied around the remaining portion of her right arm.
 Kūkaku's firework cannon is capable of breaching through high concentrations of reiatsu, which is used by Ichigo's group to cross over to Seireitei and much later to transport Ichigo and the Royal Guards toward the Royal Palace, is one of the few ways to do so.
 She mentions having to let Ichigo enter the Royal Palace even if it saddens "uncle" before commanding her brother to train with the deceased Xcution members in preparation for the Wandenreich's second invasion.

-She is voiced by Akiko Hiramatsu in the Japanese version of the anime and by Cindy Robinson in the English dub.
+She is voiced by Akiko Hiramatsu in the original Japanese version of the anime and by Cindy Robinson in the English dub.